micro-community/how-to-join/README.md

 - 4、reply your applyment to mention<with @> this memmber,told community someone consider you ready.

 - 5、if you can't find someone who will consider you ready ,you can try next time.

+### One More Help Plus

+If you are in our wechat group,Just contanct our team members to ask them to invite you, if you are ready.